FionaLippert/FluxRGNN/README.md

 #### Radar case study

-To recreate the map of average 24h fluxes predicted for the radar data, first run
+To recreate the map of average nightly fluxes predicted for the radar data, first run
 ```
-python evaluate_fluxes.py datasource=radar
+python evaluate_fluxes.py datasource=radar fixed_t0=true
 ```
 and then use the Jupyter notebook `radar_case_study.ipynb` for plotting.